qmacro/qmacro.github.io/_posts/2020-03-24-code-at-home.markdown

 **The idea**

-The idea is that school children who are stuck at home can take part in some coding for beginners, by connecting to YouTube and joining a "Code at Home" live stream that I'll broadcast on a regular basis at a fixed time in the morning, for an hour.
+The idea is that school children who are stuck at home can take part in some coding for beginners, by connecting to YouTube and joining a "Code at Home" live stream that I'll broadcast on a regular basis at a fixed time in the day, for an hour.
 I don't have this all planned out, I'm just going to start it and see how it goes and would welcome input from anyone.
 What I do know is that I want it to be approachable and for beginners, where the age range is around 11 and up.

 ![Code at Home](/content/images/2020/03/codeathome.png)